-Therefore, if you are considering a DB transfer it is imperative that you get professional advice from someone who is appropriately qualified and registered with the Financial Conduct Authority (FCA) as a ‘pension transfer specialist’.
+If you are considering a DB transfer it is imperative that you get professional advice from someone who is appropriately qualified and registered with the Financial Conduct Authority (FCA) as a ‘pension transfer specialist’.
 This is a high-risk area of advice and has cost for a firm that is prepared to provide this advice.
-Therefore, any advice and recommendations will have commensurate cost attached.
+Therefore, any advice and recommendations will have commensurate costs attached.